 That's a testament to BlackBerry's unique design — and its (sometimes painful) simplicity.

-BlackBerry fans, if you haven't jumped over to Android yet (or you jumped over a few years ago and are in the market to upgrade), you can buy a phone that's entirely Android yet distinctly BlackBerry.
+BlackBerry fans, if you haven't jumped over to Android yet (or you jumped over a few years ago and are in the market to upgrade), you can buy a few phones that are entirely Android yet distinctly BlackBerry.
 The BlackBerry Priv has the best physical keyboard on an Android phone in years, is getting security updates just as fast as Google's Nexus phones.
-And there are decent deals to be had if you know where to look.
-So if you want BlackBerry design, BlackBerry security, and a BlackBerry keyboard, this is your answer.
+Unfortunately, it's also over a year old now.
+BlackBerry launched two more reasonably-priced phones last year — the DTEK50 and DTEK60 - but they're lacking a keyboard.

-If you don't have that much room in the budget for a phone, or the Priv just isn't an option for you, all hope is not entirely lost.
+If you don't have room in the budget for a BlackBerry phone, hope is not lost.
 You won't have an exact BlackBerry theme, because BB10 was — how do I put this delicately?— unique.
 Even our friends over at CrackBerry who gave me the reference material for this post said BB10 was rather basic.
 And to that end, here's how to bring some of that basic beauty back to your phone.

-While it's not quite the same system as BlackBerry 10 (which was little more than a recents page and an app drawer), the closest I've come to the BlackBerry layout for a launcher is the newly beta'd ADW.Launcher.
-ADW is still very much a beta, but contains the numbered home screen and app drawer pages.
+While it's not quite the same system as BlackBerry 10 (which was little more than a recents page and an app drawer), the closest I've come to the BlackBerry layout for a launcher is the recently resurrected ADW.Launcher.
+ADW has a very different feel from launchers like Nova Launcher and Action Launcher, but it contains the numbered home screen and app drawer pages that you're used to.
 If you really want it to feel like a BlackBerry, you'll keep the first home screen page clean except for maybe a date/time widget, and you'll put all your apps on pages 2-5.

 For icons, you can take one of two paths.
 The first path is to download what few stock BlackBerry icons you can and apply them to system apps as custom individual icons and then just take the stock Google icons for the rest, the same way BlackBerry itself has done on the Priv.
 The second path is to forget the BlackBerry icons and just grab a consistent, good looking icon pack that's dark, has depth, or both.
-Here are a few often touted among the CrackBerry community and of our own choosing:
+Here are a few icon packs often touted among the CrackBerry community:

 - Belle UI Icon Pack (Free) is all very rounded squares with soft shadows and subtle depth to them.
 Belle UI supports an impressive number of launchers and while we always wish it themed more icons, it's a beautiful pack to start with.